XimeraProject/xake/README.md

 `gpg --keyserver https://ximera.osu.edu/ --send-key YOUR-GPG-KEY-ID`

-At that point, `xake --key YOUR-GPG-KEY-ID create reponame` will create the remote repository `https://ximera.osu.edu/reponame.git` and you will then be able to `git push ximera master` to store your work on ximera.osu.edu.
+At that point, `xake --key YOUR-GPG-KEY-ID name reponame` will create the remote repository `https://ximera.osu.edu/reponame.git` and you will then be able to `git push ximera master` to store your work on ximera.osu.edu.

 ## Theory of Operation